Click on each day below for session details or use search below.

 Europe is a major traded gas market with a growing requirement for imports, but where will these imports come from?
 Russia will remain a major supplier and LNG supply will grow, but will there be space to absorb the coming surge in LNG supply?
 How will Russian gas be transported to Europe?
 What is the potential for new suppliers to enter the market?

 IHS Markit forecasts minimal growth in global exploration spending through 2020.
 While new discoveries outside onshore North America have been in decline since 2012, there are exploration “hot spots” and critical wells that will define the potential for new areas.
 As some companies pull back from conventional exploration, others see it as an opportunity.
-Executives will discuss their respective exploration strategies in the evolving business environment.
+How are exploration strategies changing in the evolving business environment?

-As the oil and gas industry develops strategies to meet the challenges—competing energy supplies, changing hydrocarbon demand, and increasing climate concerns—of the new energy landscape, new strategies for innovation are also needed.
+As the oil and gas industry develops strategies to meet the challenges of the new energy landscape—competing energy supplies, changing hydrocarbon demand, and increasing climate concerns—new strategies for innovation are also needed.
 This panel explores how startups introducing new, rapidly scalable technologies are transforming the oil and gas industry.
-This panel will feature members from the 2017 class of Energy Innovation Pioneers.
+Meet members of the 2017 class of Energy Innovation Pioneers.